 - Add the vanilla, followed by the eggs (one at a time) and beat until smooth.

-- Add the yoghurt and beat again.
-If adding food colour, add at this stage and beat in.
+- If adding food colour, add at this stage and beat in.
 Use paste rather than liquid as it is more concentrated and will avoid the batter becoming too runny.
-Add colour to shade required.
+Add colour to the shade required.

-- Fold in the milk-vinegar mix alternately with the flour about a third at a time until just combined (be careful not to over-mix).
+- Fold in the milk-vinegar mix alternately with the flour about a third at a time, until just combined (be careful not to over-mix).

-- Spoon the batter into the tins and smooth the top so that the level is as even as possible.
+- Spoon the batter into the tins and smooth the top(s) to level.

 - Remove from the oven and turn onto a wire rack to cool completely.